OpenEnergyPlatform/open-MaStR/docs/index.md

 In this repository we are developing methods to analyze, validate and enrich the data.
 We want to collect and compile post processing scripts to improve data quality.

+!!! question "Just here for the data?"
+    :sparkles: We regularly run the whole download and cleansing pipeline and upload the dataset as csv files at [zenodo](https://doi.org/10.5281/zenodo.6807425)!

 ## License
 The original dataset is licensed under the **Datenlizenz Deutschland – Namensnennung – Version 2.0** (DL-DE-BY-2.0) [Marktstammdatenregister](https://www.marktstammdatenregister.de/MaStR) - © Bundesnetzagentur für Elektrizität, Gas, Telekommunikation, Post und Eisenbahnen | [DL-DE-BY-2.0](https://www.govdata.de/dl-de/by-2-0)